-Total expenditures climb somewhat erratically from \$851.6 million in FY22 to \$975 million in FY27.
-The extraordinary advances to the ESSER fund and the inclusion of \$35 million in non-personnel reductions create an out of the ordinary pattern in total expenditures over the life of the forecast.
+Total expenditures climb somewhat erratically from \$851.6 million in FY22 to \$958.8 million in FY27.
+The extraordinary advances to the ESSER fund create an out of the ordinary pattern in total expenditures over the life of the forecast.
 Additionally, the FYF includes \$20 million annually for a transfer to the permanent improvement fund as the primary source for the capital budget.
-Likewise, the breakdown of expenditure categories is distorted in FY22 with personnel comprising 76%, non-personnel 11%, and other 13% of total expenditures with advances and transfer pushing non-operating expenditures to 11% with the other 13%.
-By FY27 once the extraordinary advances end, the breakdown returns to a more normal 87% personnel, 9% non-personnel, and 4% other.
+Likewise, the breakdown of expenditure categories is distorted in FY22 with personnel comprising 76%, non-personnel 11%, and other 13% of total expenditures with advances and transfer pushing non-operating expenditures to 11% with Other at 13%.
+By FY27 once the extraordinary advances end, the breakdown returns to a more normal 85% personnel, 10% non-personnel, and 5% other.